DHI/WaterBench-MIKE21SW-SouthernNorthSea/README.md

 Several data sources contribute to this case, as outlined below.

 The following changes have been made to the data:
 In general for the observations: Only active stations/bouys are used.
 The time index is converted to UTC.
-More specifically,
+More specifically:
 - **Wave height observations**: A few outliers and zero observations (caused by a station malfunction) were removed.
-- **Peak wave period observations**:
+- **Peak wave period observations**: Peak wave period was only considered when the significant wave height is larger than 1.0 m, since lower wave heights may result in inaccurate measurements of the peak wave period.
-- **Mean wave direction observations**:
+- **Mean wave direction observations**: Defined as directional data, with circular statistics applied when calculating error metrics.
 - **Altimetry data**: Only data points marked as "good" by quality flags are included.

 | Data   | Source|  Citation | License |